WordPress/gutenberg/docs/designers-developers/developers/block-api/block-transforms.md

 - **blocks** _(array)_: a list of known block types.
 It also accepts the wildcard value (`"*"`), meaning that the transform is available to _all_ block types (eg: all blocks can transform into `core/group`).
 - **transform** _(function)_: a callback that receives the attributes and inner blocks of the block being processed.
 It should return a block object or an array of block objects.
 - **isMatch** _(function, optional)_: a callback that receives the block attributes and should return a boolean.
 Returning `false` from this function will prevent the transform from being available and displayed as an option to the user.
+- **isMultiblock** _(boolean, optional)_: whether the transformation can be applied when multiple blocks are selected.
+If true, the `transform` function's first parameter will be an array containing each selected block's attributes, and the second an array of each selected block's inner blocks.
+False by default.
 - **priority** _(number, optional)_: controls the priority with which a transformation is applied, where a lower value will take precedence over higher values.
 This behaves much like a [WordPress hook](https://codex.wordpress.org/Plugin_API#Hook_to_WordPress).
 Like hooks, the default priority is `10` when not otherwise set.

 **Example: from Paragraph block to Heading block**